sheila-anne/sheila-anne/src/pages/about/index.md

 ## Street Cred

-### ICF Associate Certified Coach
+### ICF Professional Certified Coach

-Associate Certified Coach (ACC) Credential-holders are trained (60+ hours) and experienced (100+ hours) coaches.
-They have demonstrated knowledge and emerging proficiency in the application of the ICF Core Competencies, Code of Ethics, and definition of coaching.
+Professional Certified Coach (PCC) Credential-holders are trained (125+ hours) and experienced (500+ hours) coaches.
+They have demonstrated knowledge and proficiency in the application of the ICF Core Competencies, Code of Ethics, and definition of coaching.
 Earners show a commitment to high ethical standards and have demonstrated, through rigorous assessment, professional competence in their work with clients.

 ### Whole Person Certified Coach